LeeAnnEditor/o365hq/blog/Literally every segment of Microsoft's business increased revenue this quarter.md

 tags = ["microsoft azure"]
 +++

-Every quarter Microsoft delivers hundreds of products, either as new releases, services, or enhancements to current products and services.
+Every quarter, Microsoft delivers hundreds of products, either as new releases, services, or enhancements to current products and services.
-These releases are a result of significant research and development investments, made over multiple years, designed to help customers be more productive and secure and to deliver differentiated value across the cloud and the edge.
+These releases are a result of significant research and development investments made over multiple years, designed to help customers be more productive and secure and to deliver differentiated value across the cloud and the edge.